mientjan/Popup/README.md

 		'x':'center',
 		'y':'center'
 	});

-	authPopup.addCallback(function(response){
+	// popup is centered in the middle.

+	// create a callback so when Popup.fireCallback is called in the popup this method is called. authPopup.addCallback(function(response){
 		alert('callback is called and this response is given:' + response ');
 	});

+	// popup is opened.
 	authPopup.open();

-so now you want to return data to the original opener of the popup.

-the only thing you have to do is load Popup.js and call the function

-	Popup.fireCallback({'data':'i want to return'});

-and when you want to close the popup you call

-	Popup.close();

-in the opened popup.

-do not call
+do not call this method in the popup

 	window.close();